The bottom line is that Kafka Connect supports several error-handling patterns, including fail fast, silently ignore, and dead letter queues.

 As you set up and try various options with Connect, you might find that you have accidentally configured Connect to use an incorrect converter.
 For example, if topic messages were serialized as JSON data and Connect attempts to deserialize them using the Avro converter, an “Unknown magic byte!” exception would be triggered.

 In this situation, the Avro deserializer is trying to process a message from a Kafka topic, and the message is either not Avro, or it is Avro, but it wasn’t created with the Confluent Schema Registry serializer.
 Either way, the message doesn’t match the expected wire format, thus the reference to “magic bytes.”
 The error is quite specific, but basically it means that the data is in a format other than that which the Avro deserializer expects.

-By default, if Connect receives a serialization error like the one discussed above, it is going to stop and you will have to deal with the issue and then restart it.
+By default, if Connect receives a serialization error like the ones that were just covered, the corresponding connector task is going to stop and you will have to deal with the issue and then restart it.
 This is safe behavior because if there’s an invalid message, Connect won’t process it.

 In Kafka Connect, the dead letter queue isn’t configured automatically as not every connector needs one.
 Kafka Connect’s dead letter queue is where failed messages are sent, instead of silently dropping them.
 Once the messages are there, you can inspect their headers, which will contain reasons for their rejection, and you can also look at their keys and values.